trbehera/docs/docs/fdo/fdo-client-sdk-reference-guide.md

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 ```
 ## Known Issues and Limitations
 The following are the known issues:

 •	The HAL implementation provided in this release is for reference only and not intended for production.
 It does not provide the level of security required by industry standards for a fully secure production environment.

 •	‘fdo_sys’ module source within 'device_modules' folder is an example code demonstrating FDO device module implementation for reference purpose only.
+The executable script must only contain alpha-numeric characters and underscore (_) in their names, with extensions `.py` and `.sh`.
 This code is not written following secure production level coding and checks.
 This sample code must not to be used as it is.

 The following are the known limitations:

-•	Network discovery and CSR feature is not supported for ARM Cortex M4, M7, and A7 devices.
+•	The ARM platforms, namely ARM Cortex M4, M7, and A7 devices, as well as mbedTLS and SE crypto operations, are not supported in this release.